jhook87/AuthynticDemo/README.md

    comma‑separated strings, generate the corresponding Merkle tree, compute a proof for a selected leaf and verify its correctness.

-## Contributing

-This repository is intended as a demonstration and educational tool.
-Feel free to fork it or submit pull requests if you wish to extend the functionality, refine the user interface or integrate with a real back‑end.
-Contributions that improve accessibility, add tests or fix bugs are especially welcome.

 ## License